 - Facebook Messenger Chatbot — automated message flows with various scenarios which imitate live communication with a representative of your company.

 Facebook Messenger chatbot isn’t represented in MailChimp; however, it can add up a lot to your business.
-In SendPulse, this feature is free and with its help you can
+With SendPulse, this feature is free and with its help you can

 - subscribe users to your campaigns in Facebook Messenger through a widget right on your website;